top of page

 The photos we take are primarily used on this website.

-Repair Cafés are citizen initiatives run by and for citizens.
+Repair Cafés are citizen initiatives led by and for citizens.

-They are not supported by any political party or economic group but may accept assistance that helps their operation and development.
+They are not supported by any political party or economic group, but may accept aid that promotes their operation and development.

-Would you like to join a Repair Café and lend a hand as a volunteer?
+Would you like to join a Repair Café to lend a hand as a volunteer?

-• The help you can offer (organization, reception, repair, etc.)
+• The help you can offer (organization, reception, repairs, etc.)

 • Your city